A new sports betting tax is the measure adopted by the Government in Italy to subsidize the sports sector, following the Covid-19 emergency.

 Unfortunately, the gambling sector has often been a “cash dispenser” of the State looking for additional funds, and a measure introducing a new sports betting tax goes towards the same direction.

-The initial proposal provided a 0.3% tax which has now been increased to 0.5%, but the duration of the tax was shortened since it will apply up to the end of 2021, rather than 2022, as provided in the first drafts.
+The initial proposal provided a 0.3% tax which has now been increased to 0.5%, but the duration of the tax was shortened since it will apply up to the end of 2021, rather than 2022, as provided in the first draft.
 Also, there is some disinformation on the actual scope, since it is not a turnover tax as the law decree indicates that the taxable basis is the turnover net of sports betting tax.

 My view on this change